Meet the Committee

 Sarah Febry BVMedSci BVM BVS MRCVS

-Sarah is a current 4th year Vet Student at the University of Nottingham, with an expected graduation in 2020.
+Sarah is a currently a final year Vet Student at the University of Nottingham, with an expected graduation in 2020.
 Sarah has been involved with the Vets in the Community project since her second year and is keen to pursue a career in some form of Charity Medicine.
-Sarah’s interests include rabbit medicine, unowned population control and accessible veterinary care both in the UK and abroad.
+Sarah’s interests include rabbit medicine, unowned population control and accessible veterinary care.

 Jocelyn Toner BVSc MRCVS

 Jocelyn graduated from University of Bristol in 1998.
 She has worked in a variety of charity and commercial settings including providing veterinary service to a large RSPCA centre and working as a Veterinary Field officer for Cat Protection.
 She currently works at an RSPCA animal centre as well doing the occasional shift at the PDSA.
 She has a houseful of pets including three cats called Ludo, Marble and Bear.